 Lasagna gardening is a fabulous way to garden.
-It is a "no dig" method.
-If you have a chicken tractor or movable coop, you can park the chickens there, first and they will help till the soil, get rid of the grass and fertilize, too.
+It is a "no-dig" method.
+If you have a chicken tractor or movable coop, you can park the chickens there, first and they will help till the soil, get rid of the grass, and fertilize, too.
 If you let them out, for a few hours each day, they will remove weed seeds and insects like grasshoppers from your yard.

-Even if you don't, in early fall, you can layer newspapers, Starbuck's coffee grounds, grass clippings, leaves, hay, manure, kitchen scraps and other compostable materials over the grass where you want your garden to be.
+Even if you don't, in early fall, you can layer newspapers, Starbuck's coffee grounds, grass clippings, leaves, hay, manure, kitchen scraps, and other compostable materials over the grass where you want your garden to be.
 Then by spring, you'll have a nice planting bed for your garden.

-The theory is that the garden is self fertilizing via the compost bin.
+The theory is that the garden is self-fertilizing via the compost bin.
 The rich compost tea filters into the soil every time the garden is watered.
 This type of sustainable garden has been successful in many areas including Africa and West Texas.

-We are in the process of installing a modified key hole garden, using the materials that we have on hand.
-Ours will be more rectangualar because we have some boards from a deck that will be repurposed to make the sides.
+We are in the process of installing a modified keyhole garden, using the materials that we have on hand.
+Ours will be more rectangular because we have some boards from a deck that will be repurposed to make the sides.
 Small sticks and dead branches will be on the bottom layer to aid in drainage.

 10. Get Some Chickens

 A few hens in a movable coop are great additions to the sustainable garden.
 In addition to the fresh, organic eggs, the chickens can help you till the soil and weed in areas where you'd like to have a patch of fruit trees or vegetables.
-You just park the "chicken tractor" there for a while and the hens will clear the area and fertilize it for you.
+You just park the "chicken tractor" there for a while, and the hens will clear the area and fertilize it for you.
 Then you move the coop to another location.